CassandraB670/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 		Your function should work exactly like strcmp
 	FYI: The standard library provides a similar function: strcmp.
 Run man strcmp to learn more.

+Task 4 - file 4-rev_array.c

+	Write a function that reverses the content of an array of integers.

+		Prototype: void reverse_array(int *a, int n);
+		Where n is the number of elements of the array